GeoffCox/sterling-svelte-themes/README.md

 ## Change Log

+### 2.0.8

+- Added styles for checkbox button variant
+- Added styles for radio button variant
+- Cleaned up disabled styles for checkbox and radio

 ### 2.0.7

-- Add styles for new Splitter component
+- Added styles for new Splitter component

 ### 2.0.6